Early Learning and Child Care Loading...

 - By distance education.
 All courses required to complete the Early Learning and Child Care curriculum are available by or online delivery.

 Early Learning and Child Care Certificate graduates qualify for certification as a Child Development Worker through Alberta Children and Youth Services (www.child.alberta.ca).
 Students with a Diploma qualify for certification as a Child Development Supervisor through Alberta Children and Youth Services.

 Students who are admitted to the program will receive information on recommended immunizations with their admission package.
 For student safety, it is recommended that immunizations are up to date.
 All students, with the exception of online students, are required to submit a police information check, including a vulnerable sector clearance, on the first day of classes.
 Failure to do so will result in withdrawal from the practicum courses in the program.

 Certificate Program Admission Requirements

-If you are 18 years of age or older and do not have these prerequisites, contact Admissions at 780-539-2050.
+If applicants are 18 years of age or older and do not have these prerequisites, they should contact Admissions.